 They write: “…many cases of infantile autism may actually be induced by acetaminophen exposure shortly after birth.”
 [My emphasis.]

 That’s what this mom believes happened to her baby.

 My co-author, Paul Thomas, M.D., is a Dartmouth-trained pediatrician with over 30 years of experience practicing medicine.
 He warns all of his patients against taking acetaminophen.

 So does Cammy Benton, M.D., a family physician based in North Carolina.
 Dr. Benton is the mom of three daughters, and one of the most dedicated doctors I know.
 I met her in Washington, D.C. this past spring.

-In an article written in June 2017, Dr. Benton insists that no doctor should EVER recommend Tylenol again.
+In this article, Dr. Benton insists that no doctor should EVER recommend Tylenol again.

 Tylenol seems to be effective in reducing fever in infants.
 But in doing so, it profoundly alters a baby’s brain chemistry.